 Option 3:

-Provision a standalone research laptop/computer (consider using bootable operating systems such as Tails for lower-attribution)
+Provision a standalone research laptop/computer (consider using bootable operating systems such as Tails for lower attribution)

 Configure a VPN on your research laptop

-Install TOR/darknet access natively on the research laptop
+Install Tor/darknet access natively on the research laptop

 Connect to the darknet natively from your research laptop